ofgulban/meso-MRI/README.md

 # Mesoscopic quantification of cortical architecture in the living human brain
 Data processing scripts for <<title here>> <<bioarxiv link here>>.

+See <https://osf.io/n5bj7/> for the Supplementary Data, Figures, and Animations.

 ## Citation
 <<Bioarxiv link here>>